Spypoint Link-S (AT&T)

 Trigger speed is best in class and the Link-S recovers faster than nearly any other cell camera on the market.

-Detection range is 70 ft. and above average, but overall, this is an outstanding detection circuit for a cellular trail camera.
+Detection range is 120 ft. (max), which puts it at the top of its class.
+Overall, this is an outstanding detection circuit for a cellular trail camera.

 Dimensions: 7.25" x 5" x 3.75"